DexterHuang/Arclight-City/update-log.md

 **If you find a exploit please do not spread it to others and directly email the details to the developer at [ching.huang.dexter@gmail.com](mailto:ching.huang.dexter@gmail.com)**

+### 0.0.22

+-   Temporality changed long press buttons to normal buttons as some device are having issue with it
+-   Fixed problem with UI
+-   Fixed issue with psychosis popup can be called up within the popup again.
+-   Added ability to add NPC tag into text or messages
+-   Improved mail UI, showing player profile image and name on the top
+-   improved low healing item popup upon entering strongholds
+-   Improved server stability and performance
+-   Updated back button UI making it easier to see
+-   Fixed issue where when opening SYSTEM message shows an server error

 ### 0.0.21

 -   Server optimization and upgraded server